Anna Nagar: Anna Nagar Roundtana

 The Anna Nagar Roundtana located at the intersection of 2nd avenue and 3rd avenue is a sprawling and burgeoning high-scale commercial neighborhood.
-This was initially developed for the Madras EXPO during the 1970s and was named "Round Turn Over", whose name has colloquially changed to "Roundtana" with the use of Tamil language.
-It has a wide variety of markets and showrooms in the vicinity such as Croma, Tanishq, Bata, etc. and thus is a very important landmark for shoppers.
+This was initially developed for the Madras EXPO during the 1970s and was named "Round Turn Over", whose name has vernacularly changed to "Roundtana", with the use of Tamil language.
+It has a wide variety of markets and showrooms in the vicinity such as Croma, Tanishq, Bata, etc. and this is a very important landmark for shoppers.

 Railway

 The Anna Nagar railway station was inaugurated in the year 2003.
 It is located on the Thirumangalam road, a road that connects Anna Nagar West with Villivakkam.
 The railway line stretches for 3.09 kilometers and links Anna Nagar with the Tiruvallur-Chennai suburban line.
 Between 2003 and 2007, five suburban trains were operated from Anna Nagar to Chennai Beach via Villivakkam.
 The station was closed in 2007 for the construction of the Padi elevated rotary.
 However, after the completion of the rotary in 2009, the station remained closed owing to its low patronage.
-There were plans to reopen the station in 2011.
-None of them materialised, however.
+There were plans to reopen the station in 2011, but none materialised due to financial unviability; a 2013 regulatory response revealed that operating the line cost ₹30,000 daily against an income of only a few hundred rupees.

+In November 2017, the derelict station premises were cleaned up and transformed by the Integral Coach Factory (ICF) into a neighborhood Walkers Park equipped with a dedicated track and seating space.
+By October 2019, the defunct station was officially repurposed into a supplemental railway yard and test track for ICF.
+The structurally sound 3.09 km line is currently utilized for shifting, parking, and trial-running newly manufactured long-distance and semi-high-speed coaches.